 Terminology standards are the standardized nomenclatures and code sets used to describe clinical problems and procedures, medications, allergies, and more.
 A patient record in an EHR will contain the patient’s clinical information.
 The terminology standards will enable this clinical information to be provided in a common language or set of codes that can be used across systems.
 It wouldn’t be advisable to store a medical diagnosis in a text field, given that one person might describe a diagnosis as “diabetes” while another person lists “diabetic.”
 Without further processing of this text, a subsequent report to a public health agency might inadvertently leave off the patient whose record had “diabetic” listed instead of “diabetes.”
 Because of this, it is better to use a code (such as a number) to represent the diagnosis.

 Content exchange standards are the standards used to define the structure and organization of clinical information such as clinical summaries and prescriptions.
-These standards define, for example, how the results from a blood test from a laboratory information system is packaged and sent to a hospital information system.
+These standards define, for example, how blood test results in a laboratory information system are shared with and understood by a hospital information system.

 As we will explore in later modules, many people and organizations, both private and public, develop terminologies and ways of doing things.
 However, it takes some kind of consensus, or regulation, for one of those to become a standard that everyone is expected to use.

 Governments adopt and regulate health data standards.
 In the United States federal government there are several entities that work on this.
-First, laws passed by Congress may specify standards but may also establish what part of the executive branch will do what with the standards and how much funding they have to do so.
+First, laws passed by Congress may specify standards.
+They may also establish what part of the executive branch will take actions regarding the standards and how much funding they have to do so.

 We introduced you briefly to the Assistant Secretary for Technology Policy and Office of the National Coordinator for Health Information Technology (ASTP/ONC).
 ONC was created through an Executive Order, and then legislatively mandated in the Health Information Technology for Economic and Clinical Health (HITECH) Act of 2009.
 In July 2024, the office became known as ASTP/ONC.
 A part of the U.S. Department of Health and Human Services (HHS), ASTP/ONC is responsible for supporting health IT and health data exchange.
 ASTP/ONC also has a lead role in standards development and promotion.
 Their website (HealthIT.gov) has FAQs and introductory information like we shared about EHRs earlier, and it also explores a variety of topics including interoperability (Interoperability | HealthIT.gov).